Woman Rep Purity Ngirici Resolves To Sell TV, Radio Station After Failed Business Structure

 While launching in September 2018, the station poached several journalists from Royal Media Services (Inooro TV and Radio) including Macharia Gachuru, Monica Kagoni, Njambi wa Njau, and Robert Kimani and Mediamax (Kameme TV and Radio).

-The Ngircis are said to have sunk Ksh600 million for the TV alone with hopes of edging out competitors like Inooro, Kameme, Njata, Gikuyu, and Three Stones.
+The Ngiricis are said to have sunk Ksh600 million for the TV alone with hopes of edging out competitors like Inooro, Kameme, Njata, Gikuyu, and Three Stones.

 However, the station has been unable to live up to its dreams prompting several journalists to walk out recently, for lack of pay, Kahawa Tungu learns.

-In January this year, several senior journalists left the station including Head of TV Macharia Gachuru, Head of Radio Kihara Gathua, news anchor Liz Gathogo, presenters Agnes Nonsinzi and Kanyi Munene and senior political reporter Mwaura wa Ndung’u.
+In January 2020, several senior journalists left the station including Head of TV Macharia Gachuru, Head of Radio Kihara Gathua, news anchor Liz Gathogo, presenters Agnes Nonsinzi and Kanyi Munene and senior political reporter Mwaura wa Ndung’u.

 Read: Kirinyaga Woman Rep Purity Ngirici Gives Waiguru Marital Advise Despite Missing Wedding Invite

-It is alleged that in December, 2019, employees only received salaries of about Ksh5,000 each, too little to sustain them, the reason of the mass walk out.
+It is alleged that in December, 2019, employees only received salaries of about Ksh5,000 each, too little to sustain them.
+In March-April 2020, top anchors Wairegi Maina, Mumbi, Kagoni Monicah and regional reporters went on go-slow, prompting them to be fired.

 In 2019, the company fired several employees without pay for several months.
 In 2018, the company filed Nil returns with the Kenya Revenue Authority (KRA), despite having deducted PAYE from employees.